Jow-Dit-Is-Sem/Parsing-House-Facades/others/readme.md

 from ultralytics import SAM
 ```

-The SAM model `sam2_b` from ultralytics SAM is used for predicting on one image.
+The SAM model `sam2_b` from ultralytics SAM is used for predicting all segments in one image.

 This took 300 seconds without GPU on one image.

 As a result, bounding boxes and segmentation masks are calculated for all the objects detected in the image.

-This is instance segmentation, e.g. each of the "windows" objects is a different class.
+This is instance segmentation, e.g. each of the "windows" objects is considered a different class.